-Known as a skilled recruiter over her 10-plus years of coaching experience, Allison Guth was named the Joel E. Smilow, Class of 1954 head coach of Yale women’s basketball in May of 2015, returning to the Bulldogs after serving as an assistant coach and recruiting coordinator from 2010 to 2012.
+Known as a skilled recruiter over her 10-plus years of coaching experience, Guth was named head coach in May of 2015, returning to the Bulldogs after serving as an assistant coach and reruiting coordinator from 2010 to 2012.
 Guth is the 10th head coach in the 43-year history of the women’s basketball program.

 "I couldn't be more enthusiastic about my opportunity to lead Yale women's basketball.
 Yale is an incredibly special institution in that it provides a world class experience academically, athletically, and socially,” said Guth.
 “I am proud to represent a University that stands for everything that is good and right in college athletics."

 In 2016-17, Guth's second season as head coach, Guth led the Bulldogs to the team's best win total (15) since 2011-12.
 That included a convincing 61-48 win vs. Penn -- the Quakers' only league loss -- and a thrilling 57-52 win vs. archrival Harvard.
 The Bulldogs played a challenging schedule, facing five teams that made the NCAA Tournament the previous season -- including Stanford, ranked No. 13.